ithinkandicode/door-kickers-action-squad-mods/MODS/Level Pack/README.md

 You can either download a batch file (.bat) I made, or you can do this process manually.

-I recommend the bat file, it's much simpler, but if you
+I recommend the bat file, it's much simpler.
+It has lots of validation to make sure you're doing everything right ([validation examples](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/Level%20Pack/Resources/validation.md)).

-For both methods you'll need to be using a PC account with admnistrator privileges.
+For both methods you __must__ be using a PC account with admnistrator privileges.

 ### Method 1: Batch File

+Here's a video of what this looks like: https://youtu.be/2Wdphu0VGEc

 - View this file on Github: [LEVEL_PACK_SETUP.bat](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/Level%20Pack/LEVEL_PACK_SETUP.bat)
 - Press the Raw button, it's to the top-right of the top of the file preview